sbormann/ioBroker.iqontrol/README.md

 -->

 ### **WORK IN PROGRESS**
-* (sbormann) Kompatibility to new ioBroker websocket.
+* (sbormann) Kompatibility to new ioBroker websocket established.
 * (sbormann) Enhanced datapoint-rcognition in json-table-widget.
+* (sbormann) Fixed INFO A/B icon brightness-setting for dark mode.

 ### 2.0.0-rc1.0 (2022-02-04)
 * (sbormann) Introducing a powerful new feature: Lists and Counters.